paytonrodman/paytonrodman.github.io/content/resource/grad-FAQ/before/find-supervisors.md

 ### How do I find potential supervisors?

-Check out [this other section]({{< relref "../before/research.md/#how-do-i-find-groups-to-join" >}}), where I detail the process for an undergraduate looking for research experience.
+Check out [this other section]({{< relref "../before/research.md/#how-do-i-find-groups-to-join" >}}), where I detail the process for an undergraduate looking for research experience, including how to contact professors.
 The process is much the same for finding potential PhD supervisors!

 I do want to stress though: don't rely on rankings.